Scholarships for Global Study

 The Rangel International Affairs Graduate Fellowship aims to support students interested in international service pursue a master’s degree.
 Fellows pursue study at a U.S. institution, focusing on international relations, public policy, public administration, languages, business administration, or another area of relevance to the Foreign Service.
 Upon completion of the two year fellowship program, fellows enter the Foreign Service of the U.S. Department of State.

 The Rangel Graduate Fellowship Program is funded by the U.S. Department of State and managed by Howard University.
-It provides benefits of up to $90,000 over two years toward a two-year master’s degree, arranges internships at the Capitol and U.S. embassies, and provides professional development and support for twenty interested in becoming Foreign Services Officers in the U.S. Department of State.
+It provides benefits of up to $90,000 over two years toward a two-year master’s degree, arranges internships at the Capitol and U.S. embassies, and provides professional development and support for 20 interested in becoming Foreign Services officers in the U.S. Department of State.
 Click here for more information.

 One of the nation’s most prestigious awards, Rhodes Scholarships fund tuition, travel, and living expenses for up to three years of undergraduate or graduate study in any field at the University of Oxford.
 Seniors and graduate students, no older than 24, are eligible to apply.
 Click here for more information.

 Harry S. Truman Scholarships recognize college juniors with exceptional leadership potential who are committed to careers in government, nonprofit or advocacy sectors, education or other arenas of public service.
 The award provides financial support for graduate study, leadership training, and fellowship with other scholars who are committed to making a difference through public service.
 Commitment to work in public service following graduate school is required.
 Click here for more information.